TheDaemoness/IceAndShadow3/main/scala/mod/iceandshadow3/README.md

 * `mod.iceandshadow3.compat`
 * `mod.iceandshadow3.forge`

-These restrictions do not apply to the `mod.iceandshadow3` package itself.

 ## Type Name Prefixes
-Two adjacent capital letters at the start of a class/file name are indicative of a type name prefix.
+Two or more adjacent capital letters at the start of a class/file name are indicative of a type name prefix.

 ### "A" - Adapter
 Always written in Java.
 Takes IaS3 objects (or their data) and exposes a Minecraft-compatible interface to them.